Latest status as of 30th March 2026

 Amber SmartShift is now an approved VPP under the SA Gov REPS (Retailer Energy Productivity Scheme), which means you may be eligible for a cash rebate for optimising your battery through SmartShift.

-To take advantage of the rebate that’s now available to you, you must be an Amber customer, enrolled in Amber's SmartShift battery optimisation, and you must complete and submit either
+To take advantage of the rebate that’s now available to you, you must be an Amber customer, enrolled in Amber's SmartShift battery optimisation.
+Rebate applications with Amber’s Activity provider Ecovantage can be applied for here.

-Note: If you have any questions on eligibility, or struggle with the application process, you can reach out directly to the providers at
+Note: If you have any questions on eligibility, or struggle with the application process, you can reach out directly to Ecovantage at:

 What you are entitled to claim under the scheme